|Why you Benefit if you Invest in Cozumel Land Now|

 Why Invest in Cozumel Land

 The essence of any good investment is that it pays a nice return over some period of time.
 For land investments, that usually means the market price of the land increases over some reasonable period of time with relatively low carrying costs.
 Cozumel land fits both these criteria.
 First, as pointed out earlier, property prices in Cozumel are driven by real population growth, not government manipulation of the markets.
 There is government intervention in Mexico to be sure, but the results are different here.
 The governments actions have largely been to keep the pace of development slow and steady, and to at the same time protect the beauty of the island.
 The zoning law the went into effect in January of 2009 maintains that stance, and it is unlikely to change for a long time.
 (It took over three years just to get passed in the first place, and a few more before it started getting properly enforced!)
 When you put this together with the fact that contract law (on which property ownership and transfer depends) is strongly and fairly enforced in Cozumel, the property market outlook for Cozumel is likely to be very stable for the foreseeable future.
 The local land owners know this, and that is why prices have only been slightly affected by the hurricanes of 2005.
 But the US real estate crash of 2008 had a much larger impact, along with world economic problems.
 Most US buyers used to refinance their homes in the US to buy a vacation home in Cozumel.
 Since 2008, US banks make it very difficult for potential buyer do get cash by refinancing or borrowing.
 Since Mexican mortgage rates are 6-10%, many fewer potential buyers have access to the cash they did before 2008.
 That has greatly slowed property sales in Cozumel.
-People who come here looking for bargain prices get quite a shock when they find out prices are largely the same as they were four years ago in spite of what has happened here and elsewhere in the meantime.
-Even land owners who may very well need cash at times will usually not lower the asking price for their land.
+People who come here looking for bargain prices get quite a shock much of the time when they find out many prices on many properties are largely the same as they were several years ago, though some properties have been reduced by around 20%.
+Even land owners who may very well need cash at times (unless desparate) will usually not lower the asking price for their land.
 They know they very likely can get more in the future.
 In this respect, land in Cozumel is a store of value, like gold.
 That is not to say the there are not bargains to be had.
 A few owners have accepted low offers, so it does pay to see what bargains may be available.

 However like other places, costs are slowly increasing in Cozumel too.
 Here are some additional details about taxes related to property sales that the author posted on the www.cozumemycozumel.com website.

 If you decide to invest in Cozumel land, be sure to find a meticuous, honest lawyer and accountant to help you with your investment.
 Land is a real asset, and like gold, it costs something to own it.
 In Cozumel, also like gold, land tends to hold its value.
 In addition to a growing population, building costs continue to rise, and sometimes that makes buying and remodeling a home less expensive than buying a lot and building a new home.
-This has been true for many years in the past, and should continue to for many years into the future.
+This has been true for many years in the past, and should continue to be for many years into the future.

 Why is Now a Good Time to Invest in Cozumel Land?

-It is important to note that Cozumel has very little crime because it is well protected by federal, state, and local officials.
+It is important to note that Cozumel has relatively little crime because it is well protected by federal, state, and local officials.
 This especially applies to tourists and the 10,000 or so foreign residents who live here along side approximately 80,000 Mexicans.
 The Mexican and US navies as well as the US Coast Guard patrol the waters around Cozumel.
 US Coast Guard cutters and US Navy ships visit Cozumel frequently.
 Drugs are not a big problem here like many other places in Mexico such as long the US border, nor is drug violence, though it has been slowly increasing.
 The island is so well protected because Cozumel produces a lot of income for Mexico, the Mexican government does not want that to change, and the President of Mexico has a home here that he visits regularly.

 Recent problems of the world economic situation, drug violence along the US/Mexico border, and the flu scare of a couple years ago have slowed the economy of Mexico and Cozumel, so land prices are flat for the time being.
 Some have actually gone down if the owners are desparate for money.
 There are probably a few more property owners more likely to sell their land now than a couple years ago.
 Those are the deals to look for.

 Another reason this is a good time to buy land in Cozumel is that in spite of the recesson with its very slow recovery.
-There are also millions of so-called "baby boomers" in the US retiring, and many will choose to retire in Mexico in the next few years.
-This means that now is the time to buy land while prices are flat to lower---ahead of the likely surge in population that will likely come as the world economic recovery improves, even though that may take a few years to play out.
-It is the time to sub-divide it into lots, and prepare it for devopment.
+There are also millions of so-called "baby boomers" in the US retiring, and many will choose to retire in Mexico in the coming years.
+This means that now is the time to buy land while prices are flat to lower---ahead of the likely surge in population and prices that will likely come as the world economic recovery improves, even though that may take a few years to play out.
+It is the time to sub-divide a property you may own into lots, and prepare it for devopment.
 Out of all those millions of retirees from the U.S. and Canada, only a couple hundred need to chose Cozumel as the place they want to be to make a handsome profit from reselling an improved investment property in the future.
 Moreover, the necessary improvements can be done easily for a relatively small cost.
 But like most things in Cozumel, it takes time to get done because of the slower pace of life on the island, probably a year or two for the whole process.
 So now is when you should be considering investing in land or other property in Cozumel because the timing is about right for the next round of growth.

 Options for Living in Cozumel if you Invest in Developed Land

 Renting: Some investors may want to stay in Cozumel for a while as they set up their investments.
 (Ah, such a problem to face...)
 An appartment in town with A/C can be rented for about $2-300 USD per month.
 A 2-3 bedroom home in town without a pool can be rented for $500-800 USD per month, and a home with a pool for about $900-1500 per month.
 Homes and condos on the beach rent for $1500 USD per month and up as long term rentals and the same price per WEEK for tourist rentals.

 Owning Property in Cozumel: Contrary to many rumors, it is legal for foreigners to own property in Mexico.
 The property deed or title merely needs to be put into a trust, which is somewhat like a Living Trust in the USA, except that is managed by a Mexican National bank.
-Larger properties can be legally owned by a Mexican corporation, the stock of which can be fully owned by two or more foreigners.
+Larger properties (over 2000 sq meters) can be legally owned by a Mexican corporation, the stock of which can be fully owned by two or more foreigners.
 (Though if you are a US citizen, you must now report such ownership to the IRS.)
 The most important thing for foreigners who buy property in Mexico to remember is to carefully manage their investments.
 Contract law is strongly enforced here in Cozumel, but as anywhere, that only works in favor of a property owner if he or she is careful to continuously monitor their investment to make sure everything about it is in 100% compliance with federal, state, and local law.
-(Note: In other parts of Mexico that are more than 60 kilometers (about 37 miles) from a coastline or 100 kilometers (about 62 miles) from a national border, this requirement does not apply.)
+(Note: In other parts of Mexico that are more than 60 kilometers (about 37 miles) from a coastline or 100 kilometers (about 62 miles) from a national border, this requirement for a trust does not apply.)

 The easiest way to buy property in Mexico is with cash.
-Mortgages are available in Mexico, though the rates are a couple points higher than in the US, usually between 6% and 10%.
-Though interestingly, there are fewer defaults in Mexico compared to many other countries, and that means residential mortgages are a good business for the bankers, which include foreign banks such as Citicorp, HSBC, and Bank of America (through its partnership with Santander).
+Mortgages are available in Mexico, though the rates are higher than in the US, usually between 6% and 10%.
+Though interestingly, there are fewer defaults in Mexico compared to many other countries, and that means residential mortgages are a good business for the bankers, which include foreign banks such as Citicorp, HSBC, and Santander.
 Several mortgage companies will offer loans for undeveloped land, and there are some non-mortgage loan options too, such as loans from stock you may own.

 Buying a Condo or Home: Purchasing a condo or a home in Cozumel is not very different from doing so else where.
-You can pay cash or get a mortgage, though as mentioned above, interest rates a a couple points higher than in the US.
+You can pay cash or get a mortgage, though as mentioned above, interest rates a higher than in the US or Canada.
 Check out the following examples of condos, beach front homes, and the view's they provide their owners of the Carribean Sea.